jeffknupp/blog/in_progress/new_post.md

         return True
     return False

-This function fulfills the requirements, so we can safely tell our boss we're done.
+Either implementation fulfills the requirements, so we tell our boss we're done.

 # Infinite sequences

-Our boss comes back after a couple of days and tells us our function is working great, but there's a problem: he wants to use our `get_primes` function on a very large list of numbers, but merely creating that list would use too much memory.
-In fact, he want to be able to call `get_primes` with just a `start` value and get all the primes larger than that number, like calling `range()` with no end point.
+Our boss comes back after a couple of days and tells us our function is working great, but there's a problem: he wants to use our `get_primes` function on a very large list of numbers.
+In fact, the list is so large that merely creating it would use all the memory on the system.
+He wants to be able to call `get_primes` with a `start` value and get all the primes larger than `start`.

 This is obviously not a simple change to `get_primes`.
-Operating over infinite sequences, though, is a useful thing to be able to do.
+Operating on infinite sequences, though, is a generally useful thing to be able to do.
 In `get_primes`, it would be nice if instead of returning all of the values, we could just return the *next* value.
-Then we're not creating a list at all and, thus, we avoid the memory issue.
+Then we're not creating a list at all and, thus, avoid the memory issue.
 And because our boss told us he's just iterating over the results, he wouldn't know the difference.

 But that doesn't seem possible.
 Even if we had a magical function that we could